 (B) The name and address of the surety company that has executed the bond required by ORS 454.705(1); or

-(C) A statement that the licensee has deposited cash or negotiable securities for the benefit of the department to compensate any person injured by failure of the licensee to comply with ORS 454.605 to 454.745 and rules of this division.
+(C) A statement that the licensee has deposited cash or negotiable securities for the benefit of DEQ to compensate any person injured by failure of the licensee to comply with ORS 454.605 to 454.745 and rules of this division.

-(d) Inform the department of changes that affect the license, such as changes in the business, ownership, or entity (e.g., changes from individual to partnership or corporation).
+(d) Inform DEQ of changes that affect the license, such as changes in the business, ownership, or entity (e.g., changes from individual to partnership or corporation).

 (9) Misuse of license.